salman-23/live21-03-react-routing/README.md

 Good luck!

-> To test your work, run `yarn test` in the project directory
+> To test your work, run `yarn test` in the project directory.